ansible/instruqt/images/README.md

 # Words of wisdom from Colin

-As a developer, I want to interact with GCP via gcloud. gcloud auth login
+As a developer, I want to interact with GCP via gcloud, so I `gcloud auth login`

-As a developer, I want my code to interact with GCP via SDK. gcloud auth application-default login
+As a developer, I want my code to interact with GCP via SDK, so I `gcloud auth application-default login`